spestana/ribbit-network-frog-sensor/assembly-instructions/1-parts/1-parts.md

 Additionally, the assembly instructions call for these tools:

-* Custom Ribbit 5mm socket/driver, or standard.
-Both options shown
+* Custom Ribbit 5mm socket/driver, or your own 5mm socket/driver.
+Both options are shown in the image below.
 * Small phillips screwdriver
 * Cyanoacrylate adhesive